Anjaneyajs/Landing-Page--Internship/README.md

 # Landing-Page--Internship
-A simple landing page created as part of the web internship
+A simple landing page created as part of the web internship from IEEE SB SJCET